tinayiluo0322/REST-API-Semantic-Search-on-Vector-Database/README.md

 3. Build the image via Amazon ECR.
 Navigate to the ECR registry and create a new private registry.
 Copy the login commands.
 4. Start Docker and execute `docker buildx build --progress=plain --platform linux/arm64 -t week7 .`.
 5. Follow the ECR guide steps to push the image to the ECR repository.
-6. In Lambda, create a function using the image, then search for your image, select arm64 in the options, and proceed.
+6. In Lambda, create a function using the image, then search for the image, select arm64 in the options, and proceed.
-7. Since this is a new function, add your environment variables (`QDRANT_URI`, `QDRANT_KEY`, `COHERE_KEY`) in the configuration of your Lambda function.
+7. Since this is a new function, add the environment variables (`QDRANT_URI`, `QDRANT_KEY`, `COHERE_KEY`) in the configuration of the Lambda function.
-8. Create a new API (keep default settings, REST API) then create a new resource (the URL path that will be appended to your API link) and enable the CORS option (to connect to different APIs outside of AWS).
+8. Create a new API (keep default settings, REST API) then create a new resource (the URL path that will be appended to the API link) and enable the CORS option (to connect to different APIs outside of AWS).
 9. Create a method to attach the lambda function (since this is an HTTP lambda function, turn on lambda proxy integration).
 10. Deploy the stage, then test the URL.